MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -RejectionResponse
-!!!
-Exchange Server 2010

-The RejectionResponse parameter specifies a string.
-Enter the message body that you want delivered in the SMTP session to senders whose messages are blocked by the Connection Filter agent when an IP Block list provider service matches the sender's IP address.
-We recommend that you specify the IP Block list provider service in the response so that legitimate senders contact the provider service.
-The argument can't exceed 240 characters.
-When you pass an argument, you must enclose the RejectionResponse parameter in quotation marks (") if the phrase contains spaces, for example: "Originating IP addresses matched to Contoso.com IP Block list provider service".

-!!!
-Exchange Server 2013, Exchange Server 2016

 The RejectionResponse parameter specifies the text that you want to include in the SMTP rejection response when messages are blocked by connection filtering.
 The argument can't exceed 240 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 You should always specify the block list provider in the response so that legitimate senders can contact the block list provider for removal instructions.
 For example, "Source IP address is listed at the Contoso.com block list provider".

 ```yaml
 Type: AsciiString